Le0xFF/VoidLinuxInstaller/README.md

     * ask user which bootloader to install: EFISTUB or GRUB2;
     * create new users and configure them;
     * git clone [void-packages](https://github.com/void-linux/void-packages) or a custom public repository for selected users (it's not possible to `binary-bootstrap` because `xbps-src` can't do that while being already in a chrooted environment; see related issues: [#30496](https://github.com/void-linux/void-packages/issues/30496#issuecomment-826537866), [#35018](https://github.com/void-linux/void-packages/issues/35018), [#35410](https://github.com/void-linux/void-packages/issues/35410))
-    * choose timezone, keyboard layout, locale, hostname and default shell for root user;
+    * choose timezone, keyboard layout integrating it eventually even in GRUB2, locale, hostname and default shell for root user;
     * configure AppArmor and reconfigure every package.

 ### Suggested partition layout